 Walls

-Some roundhouses simply have a single gradient for the entirety of their walls while others feature a first row made of stone.
-This can occur pretty much anywhere but is required for roundhouses on a slope where the first row of walls is also retaining dirt in places.
-This stone row can also protrude a bit towards the outside (i.e. you can add another layer to them so they stick out just a tiny bit more).
+Some roundhouses simply have a single gradient for the entirety of their walls, while others feature a first row made of stone.
+This can occur pretty much anywhere but is common for roundhouses on a slope where the first row of walls is also retaining dirt in places.
+This stone row can also protrude a bit towards the outside (i.e. you can add another layer to it so it sticks out just a tiny bit more).

 The floor gradient is already explained in the WM palette guide.
 Generally speaking, the more people move through certain spaces, the lighter the gradient is.
 For a roundhouse, this generally means that the center is the lightest and the corners (especially bits underneath beds and stuff like barrels) are the darkest.
 Here is an example:

 If your roundhouse has a stone foundation, certain parts of that foundation will likely show on the inside of the floor.
-If that is the case, you need to blend that bit of stone into the regular floor gradient.
-To successfully blend the two you first need to use Muddy Limestone Cobbles for the parts of the stone foundations that show on the inside.
-Then you use Brown Gravel, Chalky Brown Gravel, and Coarse Sandy Soil to create a transition to the regular floor gradient.
-Here is an example:
+In that case, you need to blend that bit of stone into the regular floor gradient.
+This will also be the case if your fireplace is lowered into the ground.
+Check the floor gradient in the palette guide to successfully blend the different materials.

 Interiors

 The different points here are ordered specifically in the order you should tackle them.
 Most parts of this section are rather vague since interiors make each build unique.
-There are so many options and designs you can use that we could not possibly cover everything here.
+There are so many options and designs you can use that they could not possibly be all covered here.
 Thus, these should be understood as rough guidelines to follow, mixed with some smaller pointers that should help you hit the ground running.

-Also, make sure to check out /warp itemframeguide.
-Item frames can help ad additional detailing.
+Make sure to check out /warp itemframeguide.
+Item frames can help add additional detailing.
 However, use them sparingly.
 Having lots of item frames will not necessarily improve your interiors.
-Many of the cleanest roundhouse interiors in the WM don’t use them at all.
+Some of the cleanest roundhouse interiors in the WM do not use them at all.
+Also remember to use down states and the tool cycler to your advantage making an interior.

 Fireplace

 Generally, you will find the fireplace in the exact center of the roundhouse.
-However, you can move it around a bit if you can make it look good.
-There are different fireplace sizes with 1x1 ones being the most common.
+If you cannot place it in the direct center, for example, in unevenly spaced roundhouses, you will need to use a different design.
+There are different fireplace sizes, with 1x1 ones being the most common.

 Beds

-The amount of beds heavily depends on the size of your roundhouses.
+The number of beds heavily depends on the size of your roundhouses.
 If you claim a plot, its description will already provide a rough bed count.
 Generally, large houses will have around 9 beds, larger ones around 7, middle-sized ones around 5, and the smallest ones around 3.
-Don’t take these numbers as gospel though, these are only rough estimates and the number you will end up with will heavily depend on how the rest of your interior turns out.
+Do not take these numbers as gospel, though; these are only rough estimates, and the number you will end up with will heavily depend on how the rest of your interior turns out.

-It is easiest to first plan where you want your beds to be.
+A good way to start is by planning where you want your beds to be.
 Use a random bed block to mark their location.
-This will also give you a first indication of how many beds you will realistically end up having.
+This will also give you a first indication of how many beds you will realistically end up with.
 After you are happy with the position of the beds, you can give them their final designs.
 Again, reference approved builds and the kinds of designs they used for this.

 Looms

-After you have added your beds and loom, it’s time to fill the in-between.
-You can use stools, tool racks, barrels, baskets, small amphoras, boots, food blocks, firewood, etc. Remember that most people in the WM are poor farmers, so make sure not to add too much stuff.
-Less is more.
+After you have added your beds and loom, it’s time to fill in the in-between.
+You can use stools, tool racks, barrels, baskets, small amphoras, boots, food blocks, firewood, etc. Although most people in the WM are poor farmers, that does not necessarily mean they have few possessions.
+The limiting factor for interior detailing is the scale and size of roundhouses.
+Be careful not to overdo the detailing by adding mountains of blocks, but also ensure that you do not underdo it by adding too little.
+There is a line to be walked here, which you will learn to do over time.

-Once you have all the previous points covered, it’s time for the finishing touches.
-Perhaps add some paintings to give the walls a bit more life.
+Once you have all the previous points covered, it is time for the finishing touches.
+Perhaps add a painting or other blocks to give the walls a bit more life.
 A rope, maybe a sickle.
 Depending on the plot description, one of the inhabitants may have a military background or past.
 In that case, you could add a shield, an axe, or even a sword.
+Additionally, you can also think about life elements inside your build.
+Maybe the family is cooking, grinding grain, eating a meal, etc.

 Conclusion

-This concludes Seminar I. If you have any questions or want to get feedback on your roundhouses, you can let me or Wurst know in-game or via DM on Discord.
+This concludes Seminar I. If you have any questions or want to get feedback on your roundhouses, you can let me know in-game or via DM on Discord.